1101712/Local-Talks/README.md

 #### File Handling:

-- **Image Resizing:**
-    Both for user profile pictures and ad images, the application resizes images to specified dimensions, potentially saving storage and bandwidth.

 - **Default Image:**
     In the absence of a user-provided image, a default image is used.

-- **Image Deletion:**
-    Old images are deleted from storage when updated, preventing storage from being filled with unused images.

 #### Messages: